lewissearsiv/Metis_Project_3/README.md

 ---

 This is a simplified first step toward a total classification or wines based on descriptive characteristics.
 To this end, we hand selected 50 features (moderately engineered) that we will use to build a binary matrix to train different classification models with.
 The feature functions can be found in the word_finder_chard.ipynb file.
 As expected, there are certain words that are excellent predictors of American and French wines.
 Almost every model tested above expectations on unseen testing data.
+A full outline of the processes and code for all the models and data manipulation is found in the US_vs_French_Chard.ipynb.

 Using an proprietary stacking model, we took weighted votes from seven models: k-nearest neighbors, naive bayes, logistic regression, support vector machines, decision tree, random forest, and an XGBoost model.
 Random Forest and a heavily manufactured XGBoost outperformed the pack and were given extra voting power.
 On unseen wine descriptions, our stacked model correctly identified 92.5% of the holdout data with a precision of 0.841 and a recall of 0.865.